FoinixFinance/Foinix/docs/faq.rst

 Idiosyncratic Risk

 The Idiosyncratic Risk would be risks associated with our actual project.
 Although our code has been audited by Haechi Labs, there are always risks that projects will fall victim to malicious hackers.
-That being said, our Bunny developers account for the security risks of smart contracts and only will interact with contracts that meet the security threshold.
+That being said, our Foinix developers account for the security risks of smart contracts and only will interact with contracts that meet the security threshold.

 How to Determine Daily % Gains?
 ================================================

-Because the APY is constantly changing on Pancake Swap, the Compounded APY on the Bunny Platform is constantly changing.
+Because the APY is constantly changing on Pancake Swap, the Compounded APY on the Foinix Platform is constantly changing.
 Furthermore, because this APY is calculated via compounded (exponential growth), it cannot be calculated in a linear manner (i.e. APY/365) So long as you hold your tokens in our farms for an extended period of time, your assets will continue to grow exponentially.

 Where does CAKE or LP come from in the rewards?
 ================================================

 CAKE or the LP tokens are all used from Pancakeswap, we automatically compound yields via Pancakeswap.

-Where does BUNNY come from?
+Where does FOINIX come from?
 ================================================

-BUNNY is minted via the project's smart contracts.
+FOINIX is minted via the project's smart contracts.

-When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in BUNNY.
+When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in FOINIX.

-This 30% worth of profit is calculated in $ equivalent of BNB, and for every 1 BNB the user gets 15 BUNNY.
+This 30% worth of profit is calculated in $ equivalent of BNB, and for every 1 BNB the user gets 15 FOINIX.

 Where does Swap % come from?